magento/merchdocs/src/sales-channels/amazon/price-rule-examples.md

 If Discard Subsequent Rules is set to Yes, the rules with lower priority (higher numbers) will not apply to the eligible products.

-For example, let’s say we have three pricing rules set up:
+For example, let's say we have three pricing rules set up:

 | Rule Name | [Priority]({% link configuration/scope.md %}){: .Scope} | Discard Subsequent Rule |
 |----------|